José Júlio de Andrade: Bibi Costa Mansion

 Andrade, similar to the rural landowners of Pará, built a town mansion in the state capital of Belém during the rule during the government of Antônio Lemos (1897-1911).
 Lemos, as part of numerous urban reforms of the city, created a neighborhood for the wealthy élites, Nazaré.
 José Júlio de Andrade built the mansion to welcome the president of Brazil, Afonso Pena, to Belém.
 It was built in the eclecticm style of the period by the engineer Francisco Bolonha (1872–1938).
 Bolonha, like Andrade, travelled to Europe, and incorporated new building techniques.
-The Bibi Costa Mansion has one the earliest uses of reinforced concrete in Brazil.
+The Bibi Costa Mansion has one of the earliest uses of reinforced concrete in Brazil.
 Andrade's reputation as a cruel landowner followed him to Belém, however, and the Bibi Costa mansion has a long history of being haunted, with "dozens of testimonies of the noise of chains dragging across the floor, sudden screams, figures, and voices."